AnemoneLabs/nymphemeral/docs/source/install/mixmaster.rst

 Pre-installed Mixmaster
 -----------------------
+Although we encorage the use of the *Mixmaster* version installed with this section, improved with **4096-bit RSA** (and other features), you are allowed to use any derivative of **Mixmaster 3**.
-If *Mixmaster* is already installed in your system, you just need to make sure it is **Mixmaster 3** and that nymphemeral is able to find both the binary and config file.
-Configuring these paths is explained on :ref:`cfg_mix`.
+As long as you use that version and nymphemeral is able to find both paths to the binary and config file, you are fine.
+Configuring these paths is explained later on :ref:`cfg_mix`.

 **nymphemeral should be ready to tunnel via Tor messages sent using Mixmaster!**